hanami/guides/content/v2.1/introduction/building-an-api.md

 end
 ```

-This `Bookshelf::Routes` class contains the configuration for our application's router.
+This `Bookshelf::Routes` class contains the configuration for our app's router.
 Routes in Hanami are comprised of a HTTP method, a path, and an endpoint to be invoked, which is usually a Hanami action.
 (See the [Routing guide](/v2.1/routing/overview/) for more information).

 We'll take a look at adding more routes in a moment, but for now let's get our spec to pass.
 The above `Bookshelf::Routes` class contains only one route, the `root` route, which handles `GET` requests for `"/"`.